Adding a generative AI task to a service flow

 4. AI refines the output until it meets the required specifications and is ready to be used.

-Generative AI uses large language models (LLMs), or foundation models, trained on extensive text data, such as books, articles, and websites, to understand and generate human-like text.
+To understand and generate human-like text, generative AI uses large language models (LLMs) or foundation models that are trained on extensive text data, such as books, articles and websites.
 These models generate responses that are similar in style and content to the input they receive, or as instructed by the prompt, with various models offering different specializations.
-To view the complete list of foundation models supported by wastonx.ai, see Foundation models in watsonx.ai.
-Foundation models in watsonx.ai are not all supported by the generative AI tasks, that support only text generation models.

-Note: Models are regularly updated and improved, with older ones deprecated and eventually withdrawn.
-The model list changes over time, and you may need to update your generative AI task with a different model if your initial chosen model is withdrawn.
+Note: The foundation models provided with watsonx.ai are regularly updated and improved, with older ones deprecated and eventually withdrawn.
+The model list changes over time, and you might need to update your generative AI task with a different model if your initially chosen model is withdrawn.

-For more information about the foundation model lifecycle, see Foundation model lifecycle which shows when current models are planned to be deprecated, which ones have been withdrawn, and alternatives to use.
+For more information about the foundation model lifecycle, see Foundation model lifecycle External link opens a new window or tab , which shows when current models are planned to be deprecated, which ones have been withdrawn, and what alternatives to use.

 What are the capabilities of generative AI tasks?